rali-udem/bppcode/README.md

 And follow the link.
 It should work out of the box.

 #### Make the application public
 The application is configured to run locally.
-One option is to modify `.runserver.sh` and add the keyword `prod` after "application.py", but this requires apache2 to be stopped.
-It is not recommanded.
+One option is to use Flask's ability to act as a stand-alone server.
+You simply have to modify `.runserver.sh` and add the keyword `prod` after "application.py".
+This option requires apache2 to be stopped and is this NOT recommanded.

+The recommanded option is to configure apache2 properly.
 To configure apache2 to serve a Flask application, follow the instructions at http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/.
 Pay special attention to WSGIDaemonProcess/WSGIProcessGroup.

 ## Warning
 The French version does not work.
 It would require linguistic resources to properly assign gender.
 Lexicon generation would have to be more complex.